sushi97/Donate-App-Backend/README.md

 ## REST Api

-See the text.html file for the updated API.
+See the [a relative link](text.html) file for the updated API.
 Following is obselete.
-Run the http requests using postman extention in chrome or rest extention in vs code editor to get an example of response.
+Run the http requests using postman extention in chrome or rest extention in vs code editor with the [a relative link](text.html) to get an example of response.

 ### For registering user